dochy-ksti/dochy/readme.md

 Dochy is like a binary diff format of static JSON, and the surrounding file system and tools.

-It's intended to replace the ordinary data file, especially for game/cloud apps which employs auto-save and undoable apps.
+It's intended to replace ordinary data files, especially for game/cloud apps which employs auto-save and undoable apps.

-There are three goals we want to achieve from this project.
+There are three goals we want to achieve.

 1. [Efficiency](src/sample_test/sample_code/efficiency.md)
 2. Version Awareness